madlambda/nash/README.md

 Nash is a Linux system shell that attempts to be more safe and give more power to user.
-It's safe in the sense of it's far more hard to shoot yourself in the foot, (or in the head in case of bash).
+It's safe in the sense of it's far more hard to shoot yourself in the foot, (or in the head).
 It gives power to the user in the sense that you really can use `nash` to script deploys taking advantage of linux namespaces, cgroups, unionfs, etc, in an idiomatic way.